Suburban Adolescence

 The only people there wanted to be there & wanted

-To learn just like I did & somehow I feel in love
+To learn just like I did & somehow I fell in love

 With it & never gave up school until I was 35 with